 An opportunity for me and my family to spend five super days on a fresh air holiday on Mull, which is fast becoming my favourite island.
 We did see Eagles on three separate occasions but sadly, look as we did, the shy elusive otters evaded our attention.
 What better reason to come back.

 We set off for our fresh air holiday on the Isle of Mull.
 As we sailed from Oban to Mull two features attracted our attention.
 Duart Castle stands out on a rock on the coast and close to Craignure sits Mull Shielings looking pristine and inviting.
-My family and I spent five wonderful days on Mull and surrounding islands based in a Shieling at Craignure.
+My family and I spent five wonderful days on Mull and surrounding islands based at Craignure Bunkhouse.

 We took a tour with Staffa Tours and visited Staffa and Fingal’s cave which was exciting for Joshua, eight years and Dylan, eleven.
 The sea boomed when it ran up against the wall at the end of the cave which was quite spectacular.
 It might have been dreich on Staffa but this did not dampen our spirits.
 Rain or shine it is a beautiful place to visit.
 Look out for the hexagonal basalt pillars and stepping stones.
 The latter match the Giants Causeway in Northern Ireland giving rise to the myths about the origination of both places.
 Fingal, a Scots giant, did battle with Fynn McCoul, an Irish giant.
 The outcome of these two hurling rocks at each other were Staffa and the Giants Causeway.
 Bring on the Giants!